Rofecoxib: Other studies

-Pre-approval Phase III clinical trials, like the APPROVe study, showed no increased relative risk of adverse cardiovascular events for the first eighteen months of rofecoxib usage (Merck, 2004).
-Others have pointed out that "study 090", a pre-approval trial, showed a three-fold increase in cardiovascular events compared to placebo, a seven-fold increase compared to nabumetone (another [NSAID]), and an eight-fold increase in heart attacks and strokes combined compared to both control groups.
+Preapproval phase III clinical trials, like the APPROVe study, showed no increased relative risk of adverse cardiovascular events for the first 18 months of rofecoxib usage (Merck, 2004).
+Others have pointed out that "study 090", a preapproval trial, showed a three-fold increase in cardiovascular events compared to placebo, a seven-fold increase compared to nabumetone (another NSAID), and an eight-fold increase in heart attacks and strokes combined compared to both control groups.
 Although this was a relatively small study and only the last result was statistically significant, critics have charged that this early finding should have prompted Merck to quickly conduct larger studies of rofecoxib's cardiovascular safety.
 Merck notes that it had already begun VIGOR at the time Study 090 was completed.
 Although VIGOR was primarily designed to demonstrate new uses for rofecoxib, it also collected data on adverse cardiovascular outcomes.

 Several very large observational studies have also found elevated risk of heart attack from rofecoxib.
 For example, a recent retrospective study of 113,000 elderly Canadians suggested a borderline statistically significant increased relative risk of heart attacks of 1.24 from Vioxx usage, with a relative risk of 1.73 for higher-dose Vioxx usage.
 (Levesque, 2005).
 Another study, using Kaiser Permanente data, found a 1.47 relative risk for low-dose Vioxx usage and 3.58 for high-dose Vioxx usage compared to current use of celecoxib, though the smaller number was not statistically significant, and relative risk compared to other populations was not statistically significant.
 (Graham, 2005).

 Furthermore, a more recent meta-study of 114 randomized trials with a total of 116,000+ participants, published in JAMA, showed that Vioxx uniquely increased risk of renal (kidney) disease, and heart arrhythmia.

 Other COX-2 inhibitors

-In 2005, the FDA issued a memo concluding that along with the other approved COX-2 selective NSAIDs available at the time (i.e., celecoxib, and valdecoxib), rofecoxib was associated with an increased risk of serious adverse CV events compared to placebo.
-They also noted that the available data did not permit a rank ordering of these drugs with regard to CV risk.
+In 2005, the FDA issued a memo concluding that along with the other approved COX-2 selective NSAIDs available at the time (i.e., celecoxib, and valdecoxib), rofecoxib was associated with an increased risk of serious adverse cardiovascular events compared to placebo.
+They also noted that the available data did not permit a rank ordering of these drugs with regard to cardiovascular risk.

 Only Celebrex (generic name is celecoxib) is still available for purchase in the United States.

 Regulatory authorities worldwide now require warnings about cardiovascular risk of COX-2 inhibitors still on the market.
 For example, in 2005, EU regulators required the following changes to the product information and/or packaging of all COX-2 inhibitors: